isaacs-12/FruitBox/ReadMe.md

 - Screen coordinates may need adjustment for different screen resolutions
 - OCR accuracy can vary based on font and image quality
-- Training requires significant computational resources
+- Training requires significant computational resources (though it will take advantage of your hardware if you have Apple Silicon, NVidia Cuda, or just a CPU)

-## 🔮 Future Improvements

-- [ ] Support for different grid sizes
-- [ ] Improved OCR accuracy with custom training
-- [ ] Real-time adaptation to game changes
-- [ ] Web interface for configuration
-- [ ] Support for multiple game variants